 Please leave valuables at home.
 For health and safety reasons, lost and found items such as towels and water bottles will be disposed of daily.

-An active Senior Services membership is not required to register for fall programs.
+An active Senior Services membership is not required to register for programs at this time.
+Participants must only be 50 years of age or older.

 Updates regarding membership requirements, etc. will be posted on the Seniors Centres page.